jrciii/markov-spark/README.md

 # markov-spark
-Generates a markov chain from files in parallel, then generates text on the host.
+Creates the markov chain from files in a directory in parallel, then (currently) generates the text on the driver.

 A sample from the Bible: